memoryhonest/nCovMemory-en/docs/2020-01-31/chickens_facing_feed_shortage.md

 # 300 Million Chickens Facing Feed Shortage in Hubei

-Originally published in *Sanlian Lifeweek*, Jan.
-31st, 2020
+Originally published in *Sanlian Lifeweek(三联生活周刊)* on Jan.
+31th, 2020

 Affected by the lockdown of cities, more than 300 million chickens in Hubei province are about to run out of feed, according to Hubei Poultry